RRafakat/VideoGallery/README.md

-# VideoGallery
+# resturant
-People can upload and view videos here
+People can view and review every resturants